metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 From a top level user application, the class method must be used.
 From within a template, either the object method form or subroutine form can be used.

-If now variables or options are specified when loading a sub templates, the variables and options from the calling templates are reused.
+If no variables or options are specified when loading a sub templates, the variables and options from the calling templates are reused.

 Arguments to this function: